Redditor Refuses to Give Back a Stray Puppy to a Person Claiming to Be Its Owner but Has No Proof

-Taking in a stray dog can be an emotional and rewarding experience, but it can also be challenging when the dog's original owner surfaces sometime after.
-While you may have formed a bond with the dog and given them love, care, and a home, the owner may also have an emotional attachment to their pet and want them back.
+Taking in a stray dog can be an emotional and rewarding experience, but it can also be challenging when the dog's original owner surfaces sometime later.
+While you may have formed a bond with the dog and provided them with love, care, and a home, the owner may also have an emotional attachment to their pet and want them back.

 This can create a tricky situation that requires delicate handling.
-But what to do if several months pass?
+But what should you do if several months pass?

 OP and his girlfriend found a puppy on their front lawn over two months ago.
 Despite their efforts to find the puppy's original owner, they were unsuccessful and decided to keep him.

-However, the original owner has now surfaced and is demanding the puppy back, claiming that he had been stolen along with three cats and another dog from their stolen camper.
-The main character refuses to give the puppy back, while his girlfriend feels guilty and thinks they should return him.
+However, the original owner has now surfaced and is demanding the puppy back, claiming that he was stolen along with three cats and another dog from their stolen camper.
+The main character refuses to return the puppy, while his girlfriend feels guilty and thinks they should give him back.

 The original owner has been facing legal troubles, and there is no police report of the theft.
-The main character and his girlfriend have been building their case and have found a lawyer if the situation goes to small claims court.
+The main character and his girlfriend have been building their case and have found a lawyer in case the situation goes to small claims court.

 They are concerned that the original owner may try to take the puppy by force if they find out where they live.
 Read the full story below: